ansys/pyansys-geometry/doc/source/getting_started/installation.rst

 Installation
 ############

-This page assumes that you want to install PyGeometry in developer mode so that you can modify the source and enhance it.
-You can install PyGeometry from PyPI or from the `PyGeometry repository <https://github.com/ansys/pygeometry>`_ on GitHub.
+This page assumes that you want to install PyAnsys Geometry in developer mode so that you can modify the source and enhance it.
+You can install PyAnsys Geometry from PyPI or from the `PyAnsys Geometry repository <https://github.com/ansys/pygeometry>`_ on GitHub.

 Package dependencies
 --------------------

-PyGeometry is supported on Python version 3.8 and later.
+PyAnsys Geometry is supported on Python version 3.8 and later.
 As indicated in the `Moving to require Python 3 <https://python3statement.org/>`_ statement, previous versions of Python are no longer supported.

-PyGeometry dependencies are automatically checked when packages are installed.
+PyAnsys Geometry dependencies are automatically checked when packages are installed.
-These projects are required dependencies for PyGeometry:
+These projects are required dependencies for PyAnsys Geometry:

 * `ansys-api-geometry <https://pypi.org/project/ansys-api-geometry/>`_: Used for supplying
   gRPC code generated from Protobuf (PROTO) files